Bluegrass Companies: Paper mills

 The production of wood pulp and paper products requires extensive concrete structures including foundations, walls, raised platforms and kilns.
 Refractory in kilns needs to be replaced periodically.
 A variety of maintenance, upgrade, retrofit, and replacement projects in this industry calls into service the full array of demolition equipment: core drills and diamond wire saws for cutting concrete bases, walls and foundations, and for releasing and cutting tanks and chests.
 Robotic hammers are able to work in the limited space of kilns to effectively break refractory and lime buildup for removal.

 Chemical plants and refineries

 The structures, mechanisms and environments of chemical plants and refineries are ideal candidates for the spark-free and vibration-free concrete and metal cutting technologies used by Bluegrass.

 Heavy metal

-Los Alamost National Laboratories (LANL) Technical Area 54 contracted Bluegrass for assistance with a stockpile cleanup project.
+Los Alamos National Laboratories (LANL) Technical Area 54 contracted Bluegrass for assistance with a stockpile cleanup project.
 The inventory of 84" diameter exotic steel spheres needed to be segmented into sizes suitable for containment and disposal.
 Bluegrass designed a saw to these specifications: it had to make a continuous cut, without stopping, through steel nearly 3" thick, and to avoid creating contaminated slurry it could not be cooled with water, typically wire saws are cooled by water, thus the wire burned out quicker.